 If a subrecipient is operating fixed-route transit, unless it is an exempt service such as intercity or commuter, the subrecipient must have a complementary paratransit plan which describes how it will meet the ADA Complementary Paratransit requirements.
-The Civil Rights Office and Transit Staff provide support for meeting ADA requirements and work to ensure that grantees' policies and practices meet the ADA requirements.
+The ADOT Civil Rights Office and Transit Staff provide support for meeting ADA requirements and work to ensure that grantees' policies and practices meet the ADA requirements.

-Q. NTD REPORTING
+R. NTD Reporting

 The National Transit Database (NTD) is the system through which the FTA collects uniform data needed by the Secretary of Transportation to administer department programs.
-Mandatory reporting, due to FTA each year, requires ADOT to report for each Section 5311 transit agency.
+Mandatory reporting, due to FTA each year, requires ADOT to report for each Section 5311 transit agency and 5310 Subrecipients that provide services to the public.
 Each subrecipient must provide information on annual revenue, expenses, operations, fleet size, service miles, and ridership or as requested.
+5310 Subrecipients provide information regarding their service as required by FTA.

 This information must be reported per mode that the agency offers.
 The State reporting period is July 1 through June 30 and subrecipients must submit their data to ADOT each year.
-As the Section 5311 recipient, ADOT compiles the rural data and submits to the NTD.
-Direct recipients of FTA funds including small urban programs running 5311 rural routes and tribal transit recipients report into NTD directly with ADOT coordinating information for reporting
+As the FTA direct recipient, ADOT compiles the data and submits to the NTD.
+Direct recipients of FTA funds including small urban programs running 5311 and 5310 service and tribal transit recipients report into NTD directly with ADOT coordinating information for reporting

-Additional information is provided in Part IV of ADOT's Section 5311 Grant Guidance as well as FTA Circulars C 2710.1A (Sampling Procedures for Obtaining Fixed-Route Bus Operating Data) and C 2710.2A (Sampling Procedures for Obtaining Demand Response Bus System Operating Data).
+Additional information is provided in Part IV of ADOT's Section 5311 Grant Guidance as well as FTA Circulars C 2710.1A(Sampling Procedures for Obtaining Fixed-Route Bus Operating Data) and C 2710.2A (Sampling Procedures for Obtaining Demand Response Bus System Operating Data).
 The NTD Rule (49 CFR Part 630) is also hereby referenced as a key guidance document.